 One strand of my current research builds on this study, exploring China’s online culture and the defining role that image making is coming to assume within this sphere.
+Entitled ‘The Mediated Image’ the project examines how artists are increasingly using digital media to disseminate their work to new audiences.
 Revealing the existence of a creative, humorous, but also socially and politically critical ‘China online,’ which frequently locates itself outside of the intellectual discourse surrounding state censorship and contemporary art, the project explores aspects of visual culture at the forefront of modern and contemporary encounters between China and the wider world.

 My new project Somnolent States: A Visual History of Sleep in Modern China, charts changing visualisations of sleep (and sleeplessness) from the early twentieth century to the present day.
 The project scrutinizes an array of somnolent states, using them as a lens to investigate images of ‘national awakening’ in the early years of the Republic, the insomniac temporality of the Cultural Revolution, as well as contemporary art practices which challenge the necessity of hyper-mobile bodies harnessed to the narrative of national ascendancy.
 As the ‘Chinese Dream’, with its vision of a sleepless (and highly productive) society continues to gain symbolic currency, the project delineates how depictions of dormancy might also serve as a metaphor for ecological recovery.
 Examining a diverse range of visual media, from newspaper illustrations to immersive installations, state produced ‘propaganda’ to post-internet practices, and works of conceptual art to commercial advertisements, the project offers a rich and diverse reading of the aesthetics of sleep in modern and contemporary China.